An Energy Sharing Mechanism Considering Network Constraints and Market Power Limitation: Introduction

 The initial form of energy sharing runs with the help of a central operator, which coordinates all the distributed devices, makes best matches, and allocates the profits directly or indirectly via price setting.
 The energy sharing among PV prosumers was modeled as a Stackelberg game \cite{liu2017energy,Sharing-setprice2}, in which the microgrid operator acts as a leader and the prosumers act as followers.
 Existence and uniqueness of the Stackelberg equilibrium were proved in \cite{cui2017distributed}.
 Prosumers' flexibility in subscribing to different energy sharing regions was considered in \cite{chen2020peer}.
-Uncertain electricity price and volatile renewable output were taken into account in \cite{xu2020two}, which used a descent algorithm to search for the equilibrium.
-Heterogeneous risk preferences of market participants were considered in \cite{moret2020heterogeneous}.
+Uncertain electricity prices and volatile renewable outputs were taken into account in \cite{xu2020two}, which used a descent algorithm to search for the equilibrium.
+Heterogeneous preferences of market participants on source of energy \cite{morstyn2018multiclass} and risk \cite{moret2020heterogeneous} were considered.
+A data-driven approach based on the spatial-temporal graph convolutional networks was proposed to characterize the preference of prosumers \cite{chen2021data}.
 The studies above exploited prices as intermediary; alternatively, profit allocation can also be set in advance through a contract between the operator and participants.
 Cooperative game theory was adopted to incentivize prosumer coalitions \cite{han2018incentivizing,mei2019coalitional}.
 Reference \cite{chakraborty2018sharing} compared the case in which prosumers are equipped with and willing to share storage versus the case in which prosumers would like to invest in a joint storage.
 Shapley value is a common tool for splitting profits within a coalition, which can be estimated using the stratified random sampling method \cite{han2019estimation} and extended to discrete case \cite{Albizuri2014Monotonicity}.
 K-means clustering was applied to reduce computational burden and improve scalability of energy sharing \cite{han2019improving}.
 The initial form of energy sharing mechanisms reviewed above is consistent with the current ``aggregator/retailer-user'' operating structure.
 However, the main obstacle for implementation lies in fetching prosumers' private information to design a proper and fair pricing or allocation policy.
 This initial form may also restrict initiatives of prosumers merely as price-takers.